Cornayy/daehria/README.md

 **NOTE:** Be careful not to leave your bot token online, so always exclude the config.json file from github.

+## League of Legends API
+To fully support the !getmatch command, add the following emotes to your Discord server:

+* :challenger:
+* :grandmaster:
+* :master:
+* :diamond:
+* :platinum:
+* :gold:
+* :silver:
+* :bronze:
+* :iron:
+* :unranked:

 ## Links

 [Discord.js](https://discord.js.org)